Rishi: Ruesi in Cambodia, Thailand, Myanmar and Laos

 Ruesi (Sanskrit: ṛṣi, តាឥសី, ฤๅษี, ລືສີ) is a hermit sage, the equivalent of Rishi in India.
-In Myanmar, there are some known as ရေသ့ Rase.
-Rishi Akkhata(Pali; Sanskrit: Agastya), known as Phra Reusi Akkhot in Thailand, is an important Ruesi in Southeast Asia, as in the Buddhist Jataka scriptures, this Ruesi is mentioned as the bodhisatta and practiced his ascetism in Sri Lanka and Southeast Asia.
+In Myanmar, there are some known as ရေသ့ Resa.
+Rishi Akkhata (Pali; Sanskrit: Agastya), known as Phra Reusi Akkhot in Thailand, is an important Ruesi in Southeast Asia, as in the Buddhist Jataka scriptures, this Ruesi is mentioned as the bodhisatta and practiced his ascetism in Sri Lanka and Southeast Asia.
 Veneration of Ruesis is a notable practice in Southeast Asian Buddhism.
 The name "Rishi" (pronounced "ruesi") is also the basis of one of the letters of the Thai alphabet, so reu-si (ษ ฤๅษี).

 Other uses

 Rishi is also a male given name, and less commonly a Brahmin last name.

 In Carnatic music, "Rishi" is the seventh chakra (group) of Melakarta ragas.
 The names of chakras are based on the numbers associated with each name.
 In this case, there are seven rishis and hence the 7th chakra is "Rishi".

 The descendant families of these Rishis, refer to their ancestral lineage through their family "gotra".
 This is a common practice among the Brahmin sects of the current Hindu society.

-Some Rishis are originally Chamar e.g. Bhangi.